raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 There are a lot of queries concerning this point within your forums.
 And when it comes to the question about quadbuffering with your Linux-"driver", your mechanical answer is "supported on Quadro Cards".
-Well, that is not a lie, but it becomes very smelly when looking more deeply.
+Well, that is not a lie, but it becomes very very smelly when looking more deeply.
 It would be a lie, to tell us that it doesn't or won't work on "Consumer" Cards.
-We know it works.
+We know it works!

 It's a (maybe unintended) discrimination against F/OSS and the real industrial standards, and you nVidia manifestly forgot your reputation to be the "openGL"-company, don't you?
+And you can't disclaim the fact, that there also a lot of open-source code flowed into your hardware.
+We all know that it is software first what flows into hardware, which pictures a development process over decades, but you should keep that like me in your mind just to avoid wrong decisions.
 In abstract you started **trying** to control F/OSS with this policy, but the result will be the opposite and not what you might expect by your limitations. - what I am trying to explain in detail.